BitcoinDesign/Guide/guide/private-key-management/single-user-schemes.md

 - Unless the backup includes the recovery phrase users will not be able to export their wallet to another product

 ### How it works
 First the application generates a wallet with a keypair.
-Then, the key is encrypted and backed up to a location convenient and safe for the user, yet hard to for a malicious third-party to gain access to.
+Then, the key is encrypted and backed up to a location convenient and safe for the user, yet hard for a malicious third-party to gain access to.

 With most implementations so far, the location will be the keychain or key-value store on a mobile device that is also backed up by the OS provider such as iOS (iCloud) or Android (Google Drive).